Jump to:

 When the pork meat has a considerable fat cap with the skin on top it is also called Krustenbraten on account of the crispy and puffy skin that results during the time spent in the oven.
 In other words, Krustenbraten stands for pork roast with crackling.

-The Best Cut of meat to use
+The Best Cut of Pork to Use

 As the name unequivocally suggests the best cut of pork to use for Schweinebraten is boneless pork shoulder from near the neck of the pig (see diagram below).